RetroGradle/MCPConvert/README.md

 net/minecraft/server/dedicated/DedicatedServer.func_71190_q()V-Access=PUBLIC
 ```

-The MCPConfig data uses three files - constructors.txt, exceptions.txt and access.txt to encode this information.
+Modern versions of MCInjector uses three files - constructors.txt, exceptions.txt and access.txt to encode this information.
+However, the legacy versions we use requires no changes.

 #### constructors.txt